Diving into the myths and legends behind sea monsters

 Ancient mythology depicts the sea as a realm of chaos, filled with fearsome creatures like the Greek Hydra.
 Hindu mythology conjured the Makara, a sea monster that symbolizes protection and good fortune.
 In African folklore, creatures like the Mngwa and the Inkanyamba are feared as evil water spirits.
 However, with modern science and technologies, we better understand the lives of the real creatures behind these legends.
 For instance, the New England-based Scituate Sea Monster was ultimately identified as a decaying basking shark; the Kraken in Jules Verne’s “Twenty Thousand Leagues Under the Sea” is likely the enigmatic deep-sea giant squid.

 Visitors will discover the existence of sea creatures whose real lives are often more astonishing than the fantastical beings we may have imagined.
-Visitors can see these creatures firsthand when peering into displays of specimens from the Museum of Comparative Zoology’s extensive collections, such as a viperfish, the tentacle and beak of a giant squid, and a megalodon tooth.
+Visitors can see these creatures firsthand when peering into displays of specimens from the Museum of Comparative Zoology’s extensive collections, such as a viperfish, the tentacle and beak of a giant squid, and a Megalodon shark tooth.

 The exhibition features historical illustrations of these fabled monsters and detailed ancient mariners’ maps.
 Ancient maps held important cultural knowledge, often revealed through depictions of mythological creatures that served as warnings of dangerous and uncharted waters.
 Also on display is a Peruvian ceramic pot made by the ancient Moche people, which shows a crab with human-like features losing a battle with a god.
 A two-foot Gregorian reflecting telescope made around 1750, decorated with two sea serpents, also appears in the gallery.

 Tentacles and teeth are frequently associated with monsters of the sea.
 In reality, tentacles are important and adaptable tools used to sense the environment, catch food, and for protection.
 Surprisingly, the viperfish’s needle-like fangs feel more like toothbrush bristles than daggers.
-And while the deep-sea anglerfish may look scary, they are just a few inches long and eat only small fish and shrimp.
+And while the deep-sea anglerfish may look scary, most are just a few inches long and only eat small fish and shrimp.
 Many of these creatures are captured in eerie and stunning deep-sea photography by Solvin Zankl and others.

 The exhibition explores how ocean ecosystems are threatened by creatures such as the crown-of-thorns starfish which feeds on coral polyps and Sargassum seaweed which is growing out of control in some places due to agricultural-nutrient runoff, creating dead zones in the ocean and overwhelming beaches.
 Even more monstrous than these invaders are the pressures we humans place on the ocean.
 Plastic pollution and human-influenced climate change are endangering marine life and ecosystems.
 These are the real sea monsters and the exhibition shows that we have the chance to work toward sustainable solutions that protect our oceans for future generations.